bcsectorforce/bcsectorforce-/README.md

 Technologies Used
 HTML, CSS, JavaScript – Front-end for the database interface.
 Cloudflare Workers – Hosting the database efficiently.
-GitHub Pages (optional for deployment) – Hosting a live version of the project.
 How to Use the Database
 Access the Database: Visit the live site at https://data.jldege31.workers.dev to browse the list of resources.
-Search and Filter: Use the search functionality (if added) to quickly find a resource by name or category.
+Search and Filter: Use the search functionality to quickly find a resource by name or category.
 Contribute: If you'd like to contribute resources or improve the database, feel free to fork the repository and make a pull request with your additions.
 How to Contribute
 We welcome contributions!
 If you'd like to add a new resource or improve the database: